kentdata/iOS-17-Jailbreak/README.md

 # iOS 17 - iOS 17.3.1 Jailbreak Solutions
 ![image](https://github.com/jbspot/iOS-17-Jailbreak/blob/main/palerain-with-ios-17.png)
-We have listed all the iOS 17</a> - iOS 17.2,iOS 17.3 & 17.3.1 jailbreak solutions with installation guides and download links.
-So you can use the following listed jailbreak methods with 100% confidence.

-We have given trusted jailbreak solutions one by one for upto iOS 17 & Recently released iOS 17.3.1 Public.
+Jailbreak has been confirmed for iOS 17, iOS 17.2, and iOS 17.3 based on the checkm8 exploit.
+Several Jailbreak repo extraction and virtual jailbreak solutions confirmed for iOS 17 - 17.3.1 versions.

+You don’t need a computer or advanced sideload methods for repo extraction and virtual jailbreak methods. you can directly install them as an app to enable jailbreak features for iOS 17, 17.2, 17.3, etc.

+Currently,
+ *Palerain is the only checkm8 exploit-based semi-tethered Jailbreak method.
+Sileem, Zeon are popular iOS 17 - 17.3.1 jailbreak repo extraction methods, and Unc0ver black, Checkra1n mirror, TiJong Xūnǐ are the virtual jailbreak methods for iOS 17.3.1.

 ### iOS 17 - iOS 17.3 supported devices:
 - iPhone XS and iPhone XS Max